-Year 8 English focuses on developing your skills in reading, writing and speaking & listening through your participation in the readers and writers workshop program.
-You will respond to a range of texts, many of your own choice, in your own readers' notebook.
+Year 8 English focuses on developing your skills in reading, writing and speaking & listening through your participation in the workshop program.
+You will respond to a range of self selected texts.
 You will learn and improve your skills using reading and writing strategies which will be demonstrated by the teacher.
 You will then have the opportunity to practise and develop these skills and responses in your notebooks and in formal pieces of writing.
-You will study texts such as poetry, short stories, non-fiction texts, films and novels.
+You will study texts such as short stories, non-fiction texts, films and novels.

-Regular formative assessment will take place in the form of entries in the reading and writing notebooks, student/ teacher conferences, peer discussions and personal reflections.
+Regular formative assessment will take place in the form of entries in the writing notebooks, student/ teacher conferences, peer discussions and personal reflections.
 Summative assessments will also take place at regular intervals throughout the year, such as creative and narrative responses, persuasive texts, personal responses to texts, informative writing pieces, formal and informal spoken texts such as speeches, formal essays.
 You will be expected to draft and edit your work, making choices about audience, voice, purpose and other literary devices in order to achieve your goals.
 The formal presentation of some pieces will be expected, whereas others may be presented more informally in order to demonstrate development in thinking and understanding.

-Contact Person: Sarah Pollard
+Contact Person: Caitey Wilton